bredelings/BAli-Phy/TODO/UseHaskellTypes.md

 ## Suggested Next Cleanup Batch

-Name-resolution observability and load-time bridge diagnostics are now in place.
-The next useful cleanup slice should either retire the remaining codegen compatibility wrapper around located Haskell template expressions, or start the explicit-annotation audit report:
+Name-resolution observability, load-time bridge diagnostics, and explicit-style call analysis are now in place.
+The next useful cleanup slice should either retire the remaining codegen compatibility wrapper around located Haskell template expressions, or start turning `RuleCallAnalysis` into the explicit-annotation audit report:

-1. Audit/reporting option: add an audit result shape that compares explicit JSON signatures against retained Haskell signatures and the bridged legacy view.
+1. Audit/reporting option: add an audit result shape that stores the explicit JSON signature, the `RuleCallAnalysis` semantic signature, bridge status, and comparison status for one rule.
-2. Audit/reporting option: compare retained Haskell predicates separately from bridged model constraints for one or two explicit rules.
+2. Audit/reporting option: compare retained Haskell predicates separately from bridged model constraints for one or two explicit rules, starting with a bridge-failing case such as `length`.
 3. Lowering/codegen option: teach codegen call sites to carry located Haskell expressions directly and remove `make_rule_template_expr(...)`.
 4. Annotation-removal option: convert another small binding only after its call